The Ultimate Guide To Cleaning Grout

 For stubborn stains that are resistant to this kind of cleaning, you might make a paste out of baking soda and hydrogen peroxide instead of water.
 Mix the two products together until they form a thick paste and then scrub it into the grout lines.
 Always test this solution in an inconspicuous part of the room before tackling all of your grout lines.

 Have you let the dirt on your grout accumulate for too long?
 Natural solutions like those listed above may not be enough to remove stains.
 Different types of bleaches might be what you need to eliminate those really tough-to-tackle stains.
 No matter which of these two bleaches you try, make sure that your area is very well-ventilated and that your skin and eyes are protected.
 Bleach is quite harsh and it is important to beware of chemically strong products.
-Extra care needs to be taken, especially if you’re trying to clean grout next to hardwood floors (this can lead to expensive and hard to fix damages).
+Extra care needs to be taken, especially if you’re trying to clean grout next to hardwood or marble tiled floors (this can lead to expensive and hard to fix damages).

 The first type of bleach you should try is oxygen bleach and although it should be safe to simply apply it directly to the grout lines, allowing it to soak for up to fifteen minutes, it is recommended to read through the manufacturer’s instructions first.
 After the treatment, rinse thoroughly with clean water to prevent the dirt from settling back in again.

 Chlorine bleach is a last resort, only to be used when all other options have failed.
 This should not be your go-to product for weekly cleaning.
 You want to use it sparingly and only on areas that have been stained.
 Make sure that the area where you will be applying it is completely free of all cleaners from previous attempts to remove stains.
 Spray the affected area with the bleach and allow it to soak for ten to fifteen minutes.
 Thoroughly rinse with water.
 This should effectively eliminate all of your stains.